Common subexpression elimination over RTL. This optimization

 Keep all equations, taking advantage of the fact that neither memory

 nor registers are modified.
-This is appropriate for annotations,
+This is appropriate for annotations and

 Definition transfer (